 Is bleeding gums an emergency?

-Bleeding gums themselves are not an emergency, but many of the things that came with bleeding gums are emergencies.
-If you are experiencing bleeding gums it is best to schedule an appointment with your dentist as soon as possible.
+Bleeding gums themselves are not an emergency, but many of the things that come with bleeding gums are emergencies.
+If you are experiencing bleeding gums, it is best to schedule an appointment with your dentist as soon as possible.

 Request a Dental Exam Today

-Periodontist Dr. Robert Cain has been providing personalized and comprehensive periodontal therapy to patients in the Knoxville, TN area for over 20 years.
-Dr. Cain is dedicated to providing state of the art periodontal therapy through continuing education and a commitment to patient-focused dentistry.
+Periodontist Dr. Robert Cain has provided personalized and comprehensive periodontal therapy to patients in the Knoxville, TN area for over 20 years.
+Dr. Cain is dedicated to providing state-of-the-art periodontal therapy through continuing education and a commitment to patient-focused dentistry.